Overview of Council and Communication Coordinator Responsibilities

 - recommend policy;

-- approve the annual system budget; and
+- approve the annual system budget and the system's annual report; and

 - evaluate the system's services.